orderbird/data-working-student-challenge/README.md

 ### Task 1

 Load the data and get an overview about the datasets.
-Please describe what you see.
+Please describe what you see. (e.g. what is the size of the datasets, which tags do you have, min/max/avg of turnover and item_counts, ...)

 ### Task 2